BraedonWilliams/Project_2_350/about.md

 - **Data Updates:** Updating data takes longer since Apache Cassandra must replicate this data to nodes across the cluster, which can sometimes result in data inconsistency.

 ### Future Plans for Apache Cassandra:
 1. Continuing to address security issues as they arise.
 The world is constantly changing, so it is important that software support is kept on top of.
+Along with this, they are hoping to increase the global collaboration on Apache Cassandra.
+They believe having a diverse collaborator pool will help to prepare for security issues as they arise.
-2. Expanding their contribution base outside of the United States to hopefully improve the software and encourage more people to use Apache Cassandra.
+2. Along with expanding their pool of contributors, they are hoping to expand their user pool.
+Their goal is be more welcoming to new users.